-- A fix-up parameter generalizes a routine as the corrective action is specified for each call, and the action can be tailored to a particular usage. - Giving the fix-up parameter a default value eliminates having to provide a fix-up argument. - A call-back routine is used in event programming. - When an event occurs, one or more call-back routines are called (triggered) and each one performs an action specific for that event. - E.g., a graphical user interface has an assortment of interactive "widgets", such as buttons, sliders and scrollbars. - When a user manipulates the widget, events are generated representing the new state of the widget, e.g., button down or up.
+• A fix-up parameter generalizes a routine as the corrective action is specified for each call, and the action can be tailored to a particular usage.

-• A program registers interest in transitions for different widgets by creating and registering a call-back routine.
+- Giving the fix-up parameter a default value eliminates having to provide a fix-up argument. - A call-back routine is used in event programming. - When an event occurs, one or more call-back routines are called (triggered) and each one performs an action specific for that event. - E.g., graphical user interface has interactive "widgets": buttons, sliders and scrollbars. - When a user manipulates the widget, events are generated representing the new state of the widget, e.g., button down or up. - A program registers interest in transitions for different widgets by creating and registering a call-back routine.